 East Sussex Healthcare NHS Trust Declarations of Interests Register:

-The NHS will not turn patients away just because a “right-sex” bed is not immediately available.
+We will not turn patients away just because a gender appropriate bed is not immediately available.

-Every day we will make an assessment of all our areas and review any incident where same sex accommodation has not been provided.
-Should this occur it will be rectified as soon as possible.
+Every day we will make an assessment of all our areas and review any incident where same gender accommodation has not been provided.
+Should this occur, it will be rectified as soon as possible.

-If you have any concerns or queries please feel free to discuss this with the nurse in charge of your area or our Patient Advice and Liaison team.
+If you have any concerns or queries, please feel free to discuss this with the nurse in charge of your area or our Patient Advice and Liaison Service (PALS) team.

 East Sussex Healthcare NHS Trust proposes to address the Audit Commission’s National Fraud Initiative as follows:

 The Trust is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The Audit Commission appoints the auditor to audit the accounts of this Trust.
 It is also responsible for carrying out data matching exercises.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it indicates that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.